thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ## Step 6.
 Alarm notifications

+It's quite easy to set up notifications using the [Notifications center](/docs/{{docsPrefix}}user-guide/notifications/).
+ThingsBoard Notification Center allows you to send notifications to the end-users.

-It is quite easy to configure email or sms notifications for alarms.
-We recommend reviewing alarm rule [examples](/docs/{{docsPrefix}}user-guide/device-profiles/#alarm-rules) and documentation about [alarm notifications](/docs/{{docsPrefix}}user-guide/device-profiles/#notifications-about-alarms).
+We also recommend reviewing alarm rule [examples](/docs/{{docsPrefix}}user-guide/device-profiles/#alarm-rules) and documentation about [alarm notifications](/docs/{{docsPrefix}}user-guide/device-profiles/#notifications-about-alarms).

-**Note**: At the moment ThingsBoard supports AWS SNS and Twilio to send SMS.
-Both services are non-free and require you to create an account.
-However, you may integrate with other SMS/EMAIL gateways using [REST API call](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/external-nodes/#rest-api-call-node) node.

 ## Step 7.
 Share dashboard with customers